 If you can eliminate some of that clerical work and focus your time and energy on delinquent accounts, settling disputes, and learning how you can avoid them in the future, those 8 hours you spend at the office every day are going to be much more productive and the metrics will show it!
 Once you’re able to eliminate tasks like data entry and searching email inboxes for information, you can spend time on what really counts like adding value to the company.

-Schedule a demo with Anytime Collect, customer engagement platform for AR
+Schedule a demo with Lockstep, customer engagement platform for AR.

 *This is a guest post from our partner, Anytime Collect.
 Anytime Collect is the market-leading cloud credit and collections platform trusted by over 2 million companies to process 1.2 million transactions monthly.
 Made specifically for businesses selling on credit terms, Anytime Collect automates invoice dispute management, cash forecasting, customer communications, invoice presentment, online bill pay and credit management.
 The entire collections process becomes quicker and easier.